The Complete Guide to the 17-Mile Drive from Monterey to Carmel

 8. Seal Rock

 A great spot to stretch your legs while you picnic, explore tide pools, or hike on the boardwalk toward the colorful Gingerbread House.
-You won’t believe the number of seals you will see (and smell!) as they sunbathe on this rocky island.
+You won’t believe the number of seals you can see as they sunbathe on this rocky island.

 9. Fanshell Overlook